top of page

 Label - Naplam Records

-"Unleash the Archers" have always known how to create albums that are not just "albums" but also tell a story.
+"Unleash the Archers" have always known how to create albums that are not just "albums", but also tell a story.
 Concept albums are something the band has been doing for a long time and with great success, like they did with their forth album "Apex" for example.

 "Phantoma" is a concept album that deals with today’s hottest topic: "AI".
 I personally have a problem with themes about AI, futurism, robots, the question whether humanity will be replaced by machines, etc. I will always prefer words that focus on more rational things.
 According to Brittney Slayes who sings the clean vocals, the band received quite a bit of criticism for choosing to integrate AI into the album creation process and into their video clips.
 Unlike previous albums, the new album incorporates synthesizers, something that shows the band’s intention to progress to a more modern sound.

-The album tells the story of "Phantoma", an AI entity that moves from the world of screens where everything seems perfect to the “reality” world that is revealed to her as a lie compared to what she thought.
+The album tells the story of "Phantoma", an AI entity that moves from the world of screens, where everything seems perfect, to the “reality” world that is revealed to her as a lie compared to what she thought.

-The song "Buried in Code" continues its predecessor, Fast tempo.
-In this song, Phantoma is ready to leave for a better future.
 In the song "Green and Glass", Phantoma discovers that humanity is not what she thought and that it is not perfect, and cracks begin to appear.
-The solo has a vibe of "Trivium" and indeed Brittany mentioned that they were inspired by them.
+The solo has a vibe of "Trivium" and indeed Brittney mentioned that they were inspired by them.

-The song "Give It Up Or Give It All" is one of the songs where the band went the furthest from their signature style.
-The song starts with keys and continues with guitar as the tempo slightly intensifies, Phantoma discovers that she is alone.
+The song "Give It Up Or Give It All" is one of the songs where the band went the furthest from their signature style, with a beautiful anthem ballad.
+The song starts with keys and continues with arpeggio guitar as the tempo slightly intensifies, when Phantoma discovers that she is alone.
 Both her world and human's world disappoint her.
-It is different from what she thought.
-She stands with her back to the wall and has only herself, without any help.
-In my opinion, the tempo of the song corresponds with the stage in the story where Phantoma needs to understand what she must do, things calm down, everything becomes quieter, also the storm of emotions she is in, a bit like the song.
-In "Ghosts in the Mist", the war between humanity and machines began, the one Phantoma tried to warn humanity about.
+Everything is different from what she thought.
+In my opinion, the tempo of the song corresponds with plot where Phantoma needs to understand what she must do, like the quiet before the storm of emotions she is about to feel.

 For Listening: Spotify, Apple Music